josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 That's where the Pantone Matching System, called just Pantone or PMS for short, comes in.

+Pantone inks are special inks that are each created prior to printing.

-<Highlight>Pantone inks are special inks that are each created prior to printing.</Highlight>
+<Callout class="former-highlight">Pantone inks are special inks that are each created prior to printing.</Callout>

 Inks such as this are called "spot" colors.
 They aren't combinations of cyan, magenta, yellow and/or black created during printing; they're precisely and individually mixed beforehand, kind of like paint.
 Spot colors are also like paint in that they are applied by the printer in a flat uniform layer, as opposed to the tiny halftone dots created by more traditional printing methods like CMYK.
 This makes spot colors much, much more consistent than process color.